Shika-Dev/petstagram/README.md

 1. 📥 Clone this repository
 2. 💻 Open `petstagram.xcodeproj` in Xcode
+3. 🔥 Create and configure the firebase project
-3. ⚙️ Add .xconfig file to your project
+4. ⚙️ Add .xconfig file to your project
    ```
     // Cloudinary Credentials
     CLOUDINARY_CLOUD_NAME = your_cloud_name